-In early spring 2009 I took the picture above of a weeping willow on Lake Bolsena.
+In early spring 2009 I took the picture above of a weeping willow on Lake Bolsena, Italy.
 A fortnight later a high wind ripped off the upper bough and for at least a couple of years it lay semi-submerged, rotting in the shallow water below.

 I said to myself that when it was finally swept away I would set one of my Belle pictures under this beautiful maimed tree.
 I thought a refrain from a very short Tyrannosaurus Rex song of 1969 called The Misty Coast of Albany would make suitably moody title, weeping willow woman.